 A lot of seasoned travelers and explorers say that the best way to truly learn about Istanbul is through exploring its neighborhoods.
 Even though most tourists arrive in the city knowing it’s one of the greatest and most popular tourist destinations in Turkey, not a lot are prepared for the true, intense beauty of the city, which resides in its stunning neighborhoods.
 Istanbul to visit is an experience like no other

 Istanbul not only served as the administrative hub for the Ottoman and Byzantine empires but it is also known to have its own mini culture, which has been birthed from the combining of modern and old cultures.
-Touring the local neighborhoods is a popular tourist activity on its own.
+Touring the local neighborhoods in Istanbul is a popular tourist activity on its own.
 But when it comes to doing that in Istanbul, that’s an entirely unique experience that manages to awe the visitors completely.

 There’s something for everyone.
 While one place might be a hub for architectural and historical wonders, the other might be a vibrant nightlife scene calling all the youth to its beauty.
 Some might be an experience for your tastebuds, offering delicacy after delicacy, others might be decorated with local scenery and landscape.
-Here are the top 6 neighborhoods to visit in Istanbul when traveling in Turkey.
+Here are the top 6 neighborhoods in Istanbul to visit when traveling in Turkey.

-To get the most in-depth Istanbul travel experience, visiting its local neighborhoods is a must.
+ToggleTo get the most in-depth Istanbul travel experience, visiting its local neighborhoods is a must.
 Take a look at some of the best and most vibrant neighborhoods of Istanbul to visit this summer in Turkey:

 1. Explore Sultanahmet in the Old City

 Since Sultanahmet is in the European Fatih district, which is a UNESCO World Heritage Site, it is brimming with historical sites from the Byzantine and Ottoman empires, including the majestic Hagia Sophia.
-Bearing the majority of historical landmarks, it should come as no surprise that this neighborhood should be at the top of the list from the perspective of tourists.
+Bearing the majority of historical landmarks, it should come as no surprise that this neighborhood in Istanbul should be at the top of the list from the perspective of tourists.

 2. Tour the Neighbourhoods of Fener and Balat